TertialPilot550/ImageSorterD42024/README.md

 Small Java program to help sort graphs :)

 Instructions:
+- Create a new java project and copy the soure folder from this download into the project
 - place the '/png' folder containing the graph images you want to sort into the project directory (not         /src)
 - make sure the folder is still named '/png'.
 I recommend placing only your portion of the images into the folder (but it'll work either way as long as the images have consecutiev ID's).
 - replace the START_INDEX variable in the ImageSorter.java file with the first Image ID you would like to open